turbodami/foodlog/README.md

-Foodlog is a tool I created for myself to keep trace of what I eat everyday.
+I use this to keep track of what I eat everyday.